HaighGroupRepo/EELS-Processing/README.md

 # EELS-Processing
 Scripts for processing EELS data

-A useful collection of scripts for EELS processing, implemented in the Hyperspy python library.
-Open with a Hyperspy Notebook.
+A useful collection of scripts and other sources for EELS processing.
+Many scripts are implemented using the Hyperspy python library (hyperspy.org).